apache/polaris/CONTRIBUTING.md

 * Test that your changes works by adapting or adding tests.
 Verify the build passes (see `README.md` for build instructions).
 * If your Pull Request has conflicts with the `main` branch, please rebase and fix the conflicts.

+## Java version requirements

+The Polaris build currently requires Java 21 or later.
+There are a few tools that help you running the right Java version:

+* [SDKMAN!](https://sdkman.io/) follow the installation instructions, then run `sdk list java` to see the available distributions and versions, then run `sdk install java <identifer from list>` using the identifier for the distribution and version (>= 21) of your choice.
+* [jenv](https://www.jenv.be/) If on a Mac you can use jenv to set the appropriate SDK.

 ## License

 When contributing to this project, you agree that your contributions use the Apache License version 2.
 Please ensure you have permission to do this if required by your employer.